HHY-gigabtye/An-Efficient-Pipelined-and-Double-Issue-MIPS-Processor-Design-with-Verilog-on-FPGA/Docs/Verification.md

 # Verification

-This document details the verification strategy used to ensure the functional correctness of the **Double-Issue MIPS Processor**, specifically focusing on hazard detection and parallel execution.
+This document details the verification that ensures the functional correctness of the **Double-Issue MIPS Processor**, specifically focusing on hazard detection and parallel execution.

 ## 1. Verification Strategy
 We employed a **layered verification approach**: